 To get you started, here are some helpful links:

-- Starting research for independent study abroad programs is made simple by using these search engines:
+- Starting research for independent study abroad programs is made simple by reviewing programs offered by our preferred provider

 - Print this worksheet to budget for study abroad and compare expenses for different programs: Costs to Consider when Comparing Studying Abroad Programs